flotiq/flotiq-cli/README.md

 **Parameters**
 * `directory` - path to the directory where the files will be saved
-* `flotiqApiKey` - API key to your Flotiq account, if you wish to import data it must be read and write API key (more about Flotiq API keys in [the documentation](https://flotiq.com/docs/API/))
+* `flotiqApiKey` - read only or read and write API key to your Flotiq account

 ### Flags